-Matters dealt with by the SACRE in 2017 to 2018
+Matters dealt with by the SACRE in 2018 to 2019

-1. An on-going issue for the SACRE has been membership numbers.
+1. An on-going issue for the SACRE continues to be membership.
 However, there are constant efforts made to increase membership.
 Information on the SACRE is kept up to date on school zone, so that individuals interested in joining can consult with the clerk to the SACRE.
 Regular contact is made with the appropriate appointing bodies to remind them when members are required.
 Every SACRE communication sent to schools provides information on the SACRE and asks anyone interested in membership or finding out more information on the work of the SACRE to get in touch with the Clerk.